Protected System Registration Guideline

 Security Contact

-In addition to Socreg, ISO refers to a database of IP addresses and associated contact information when it needs to notify contact persons of any security issues regarding a computer under their responsibility.
-To implement this procedure, each department needs to appoint and enter a primary security contact and one or more backup contacts into the Security Contact application.
-(See Updating a Department's Security Contact Email Address) The following guidelines provide additional details on the requirements of the Security Contacts registration:
+ISO refers to a database of IP addresses and associated Security Contact information in Socreg when it needs to notify contact persons of any security issues regarding a computer under their responsibility.
+Each department needs to establish at least one Security Contact group in Socreg for this purpose, with a primary member and one or more backups.
+Registrations in Socreg are also associated with a Security Contact group.
+Additional details on the requirements of Security Contact registration include:

 • Accurate IP address range(s) is essential to timely and effective response to security incidents in the future.